How it's doing

 - Results from NJ0M3 well

-- Talks over Namibia acreage lead to deal
+- Talks over Namibia acreage lead to a deal